Rustam9724/Rustam9724/README.md

 [memory-games](https://rustam9724.github.io/memory-game/) - kill two birds with one stone - have fun and train your memory!

-[react-shop](https://rustam9724.github.io/react-shop-project/) - React training project, which is an online store with an interactive shopping cart

-[virtual keyboard](https://rustam9724.github.io/virtual-keyboard/virtual-keyboard/index.html "virtual keyboard") - virtual keyboard that can be used even when the real one is broken

 [room](https://rustam9724.github.io/room/dist/index.html) - Website for a design company that designs rooms

 ## My certificates